Incorporate Business In 2020

-General Requirement – New Company Set Up Singapore
+What Are The General Requirement For New Company Set Up Singapore?

 - Any new Singapore registered company has to be set up by a person who is at least 18 years of age.
 This person is eligible to incorporate and set up a new Singapore company, as either a sole proprietorship or a partnership.

 - A Singapore address is required during the new company set up applications as the business address for the sole proprietorship.
 HDB / URA address will have to seek written approval from HDB under the Singapore Home Office Scheme for usage of residential premises as a business address.

 - All Singapore citizens or permanent residents (PRs) sole-proprietor/ partner registering Sole Proprietorship/ Partnership must check and ensure that their Singapore CPF Medisave accounts contain sufficient funds and no outstanding amount before starting with the process of company registration or new company set up in Singapore.